Table of Contents

 Typical bids are presented when the nature of the task is known.
 For example, consider a government agency that needs skilled contractors to complete a project.
 They will identify their requirements and make them available.

 Companies will then submit bids for these projects with their projected completion costs.
 The agency will then choose a winning proposal from among all submissions.
-Bids are something you can call an educated guess for small businesses.
+Bids like construction bid and financial bid are something you can call an educated guess for small businesses.

 The construction business regularly employs bids, and subcontractors frequently give a general contractor a proposal to complete a specific project segment.